tdewolff/canvas/README.md

 * Use ligature tables
 * Support WOFF2 font format
 * Support Type1 font format?
-* Support font hinting (for the rasterizer)
+* Support font hinting (for the rasterizer)?
-* Support LaTeX and other paths as text spans
+* Support LaTeX and other paths as text spans?

 Paths